 As a non-profit, you may have started sending your fundraising emails to encourage end-of-year donations.
 While there can be a flurry of fundraising emails arriving in inboxes everywhere, there are some things you can do to help yours stand out.
 Here’s what you should do to make your own year-end fundraising emails a success:

-Include a donate call-to-action button – Because you’re asking people to take action with your email (make a donation), make sure your call-to-action is simple yet clear.
+Include a donate call-to-action button – Because you’re asking people to take action with your email (make a donation), make sure your call-to-action is simple and clear.
 Use a contrasting color and place your call-to-action near the top of the email so it’s easy to find and use.
 Remember, VerticalResponse has a free button tool that allows you to create a call-to-action button in any color you need.

 Give people reasons & donating options – Since people are receiving many requests for donations this time of year, provide them reasons to donate.
 Also, make sure you mention whether you provide different donation options to give the greatest flexibility.
 An effective best practice is to explain how different donation levels have an effect on the people you serve.